SoftBank CEO Masayoshi Son says he wants to invest in either Uber or Lyft

 “We are interested in discussing with Uber, [but] we are also interested in discussing with Lyft,” Son said during a Q&A session.
 “We haven’t decided which way, but [the] U.S. is a very big market — it’s [the] most important market — so we are definitely very much interested in the U.S. market.
 Whether we decide to partner and invest into Uber or Lyft, I don’t know what will be the end result.”

 Lyft recently hit one million rides per day, and its valuation is rising while Uber goes through a period of uncertainty without a CEO, but still its business is considerably smaller than Uber.
-Lyft closed on $600 million in fresh funding at a $7.5 billion valuation, whereas Uber has been valued at over $60 billion.
+Lyft closed $600 million in fresh funding at a $7.5 billion valuation in April, whereas Uber has been valued at over $60 billion.
+Its value is less certain now.
 Reports indicate, however, that SoftBank may do business at a lower valuation, and involve secondary share sales.

-For all that talk it doesn’t appear that any kind of deal is on the table.
+For all that talk it doesn’t appear that any kind of deal is on the table right now.
 Son himself said SoftBank is “exploring the idea and we would like to discuss with both companies.”

 The idea of investing in Uber, which rivals Ola, Grab and 99 but was beaten by Didi in China, has surprised many, but throw in the fact that SoftBank is also weighing its rival and there’s likely to be further confusion over the motivation.
 However, Son explained that he sees ride-sharing as a key global industry that Softbank can ill-afford to miss out on.